IL: L701; PIL:95558

 ♦ The Library resources are available to the students including research tools, and editions of Latin liturgical books.

-♦ Students with a personal computer, with a LAN cable and a UK plug-in adapter will benefit more readily from online resources.
+♦ Students with a personal computer, with a LAN cable or wireless connectivity and a UK plug-in adapter will benefit more readily from online resources.

 ♦ Students are greatly helped by their own electronic or online access to databases of primary texts such as: Bibleworks.